shbov/oko-ui/DEPLOYMENT.md

 # Deployment Guide

-This document provides step-by-step instructions for deploying the Oko UI application, a React-based web application built with Vite and TypeScript.
+This document provides step-by-step instructions for deploying the Oko UI application, a modern React-based web application built with Vite and TypeScript.

 ## Prerequisites